cherrynoize/ctrl/README.md

 > This is just a sample config.
 >
-> The relevant section is enclosed in the comments.
+> The relevant section is enclosed in comments.

-And you should be good to go!
+And you're good to go!

+#### Container

+Sample setup for the container can be found in `tray.lua`.

 ### Keybindings